UpendrA-StaRK/UpendrA-StaRK/README.md

 ## About Me

 I'm a passionate developer with a deep interest in open source and cutting-edge technologies.
 I enjoy designing robust digital solutions and exploring new trends.
-I’m a fast learner, always eager to expand my skill set and push creative boundaries.
+I'm a fast learner, always eager to expand my skill set and push creative boundaries.

 - 🔭 **Current Projects:**  The MAPS of NIT DURGAPUR (Under Development)
 - 🌱 **Learning:** A fast learner, always exploring new trends and embracing every opportunity to expand my skill set.